johsteffens/About-Me/README.md

 **A: Correct!**  *<sub> ... maybe just the second best ... </sub>*

 **Q:** It seems you dislike third party code.
 How come?<br>
-**A: I love third party code, except (by definition) one cannot own it.
+**A: I respect third party code, except (by definition) one cannot own it.
 One must acquire a license; I'm allergic to that.**

 **Q:** But you issue a license for your own code?<br>
 **A: I'm immune to licenses issued by me.**